Binju-16/gen_ai_course/roadmap.md

    - What tool/language is your dashboard built in?
 (SQL?
 Power BI?
 Tableau?
 Custom?)
    - Does this affect the "suggested code" format?
 (SQL vs. pseudocode vs. DAX vs. ...)

-4. **Deployment Preference:**
+4. **Model Performance Expectations:**
-   - Streamlit Cloud (instant, free, simplest)?
+   - Is "good enough" (Mistral 7B accuracy) acceptable?
-   - Or do you prefer traditional Node.js + React on Vercel?
+   - Or do you need higher accuracy (willing to add complexity)?

 5. **Evaluation Threshold:**
    - What counts as "success"?
+60%?
+70%?
 80% accuracy?
-90%?
    - Or is it more qualitative: "Would a data analyst find this useful?"

-6. **Local Development:**
+6. **GitHub Account:**
-   - Windows + WSL2 + Git + VS Code?
-Confirmed setup?
+   - GitHub account ready?
+Know how to push/commit?
-   - Any existing Python environment for this course?
+   - Or should I walk through git setup?

 ---